EU institutions and bodies

 As 'guardian of the treaties', the Commission is responsible for the proper application of EU law, and hence also of ECHA's founding regulations, and executes a supervisory role for the use of public resources by the Agency, for example, by acting as the Agency's internal auditor.
 The Commission also holds three seats with voting rights on the Agency's Management Board and proposes three seats without voting rights for individuals from interested parties.

-The Commission is responsible for updating and completing the REACH and CLP Regulations and is charged with direct tasks connected to several of their processes, including taking decisions regarding the restriction of specific hazardous chemical substances; or identifying substances that should be subject to authorisation.
-It also decides upon the granting of these authorisations.
+The Commission is responsible for updating and completing the EU Regulations defining ECHA's mandate (REACH/CLP/Biocides/PIC) and is charged with direct tasks connected to several of their processes, including taking decisions regarding the restriction of specific hazardous chemical substances; or identifying substances that should be subject to authorisation.
+It also decides upon the granting of authorisations under the REACH and Biocides Regulations.

 Furthermore, the Commission can ask ECHA to prepare proposals for the restriction of chemical substances, or proposals for their identification as being of very high concern, and may also decide upon the identification of Substances of Very High Concern and on the evaluation of registration dossiers and substances, if no unanimous agreement can be reached by ECHA's Member State Committee.

-In parallel to these tasks, the Commission also prepares implementing legislation necessary for the provisions of REACH to be put into effect, for example:
+In parallel to these tasks, the Commission also prepares implementing legislation necessary for the provisions to be put into effect, for example:

-- a Regulation on fees, setting out the fees to be paid by industry for REACH-related activities e.g. registration or authorisation applications;
+- a regulation on fees, setting out the fees to be paid by industry for REACH and Biocides-related activities e.g. registration or authorisation applications;

 More generally, the Commission is tasked with developing and negotiating proposals for EU policy on the management of risks and hazards from chemical substances, and may ask the Agency to provide scientific advice, including in support of the EU's international activities, in this regard.

-In its REACH and CLP implementation tasks, the Commission is assisted by a Committee composed of representatives from the Member States.
+In its implementation tasks, the Commission is assisted by Committees or other meetings composed of representatives from the Member States.

 European Commission Directorates-General (DGs) and ECHA

-While in contact with various Commission DGs, ECHA has close links with DG Enterprise and Industry (ENTR) and DG Environment (ENV) – co-responsible for the REACH and CLP Regulations.
+While in contact with various Commission DGs, ECHA has close links with the DG for Internal Market, Industry, Entrepreneurship and SMEs (GROW) which is ECHA's official "partner DG", DG Environment (ENV) as well as DG Health and Food Safety (SANTE)

 ECHA also maintains close cooperation with the Commission's Joint Research Centre (JRC) with regard to issues including the risk assessment of nanomaterials; the Review Programme on the risk assessment of Biocides; and activities on the development and validation of alternatives to animal testing.
 On 13 December 2012 ECHA and the Institute for Health and Consumer Protection (IHCP) of the European Commission's Joint Research Centre signed a collaboration agreement.